CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/lorenz_example.md

 The data will be saved in the directory `output`.

 ### Plots
-A scatter plot of the parameter estimates compared to the true parameters will be provided in the directory `output`.
+A scatter plot animation of the ensemble convergence to the true parameters is saved in the directory `output`.